Muddy Boggy Creek: History

-Name origin
+Origin and Use of Name

-Muriel H. Wright wrote that Doctor Jonathan Sibley had reported in 1805, that this stream had been called Vazzures by French explorers.
+Muriel H. Wright wrote that Doctor John Sibley had reported in 1805, that this stream had been called Vazzures by French explorers.
 She said this was a corruption of the French word vaseaux, which meant boggy or "miry", because of the deep mud or mire in the channel bottom.
 Later, English-speaking traders named the stream, using the English translation.

-Historical significance
+During territorial times, Choctaw Indians and white settlers alike referred to what are today called Clear Boggy Creek and Muddy Boggy Creek as the “forks of the Boggy”.
+The area between the two was known as being “between the Boggies”, a slight departure from the early-day convention of referring to the two as a single creek.
+Clear Boggy Creek did not achieve separate distinction until much later.

+Another territorial-era name for Muddy Boggy Creek, "Middle Boggy Creek," is no longer in use.
+Area residents who used it as a naming convention tended to refer to different sections of the creek as the North Boggy, Middle Boggy, and South Boggy.
+This usage appears to have referred more to specific regions of the watershed than to characteristics of the creek itself.

-Muddy Boggy Creek was in territorial days considered a particularly defining characteristic, as there were no bridges and the waterway's sandy banks made it difficult to ford.
-The Pushmataha District, one of three administrative super-regions comprising the Choctaw Nation in the Indian Territory, used it or its tributaries to form boundaries between Atoka County, Jack's Fork County, Jackson County and Kiamitia County.
-The District's administrative and judicial capital, Mayhew, was said to be positioned "between the forks of the Boggies," a frequent early-day reference to the lower reaches of the river in the plural form.
+Choctaw Indians began relocating to the Indian Territory and the Muddy Boggy basin during the 1830s, reestablishing what is today called the Choctaw Nation of Oklahoma and its government.
+Choctaws divided their nation into three administrative and judicial provinces, or districts, with each province being subdivided into counties.
+The Pushmataha District used the creek or its tributaries to form boundaries between Atoka County, Jack's Fork County, Jackson County and Kiamitia County.
+The District's administrative and judicial capital, Mayhew, was said to be positioned "between the forks of the Boggies".